1908 March hurricane

 The 1908 March hurricane was an extraordinarily rare Atlantic hurricane that struck the Leeward Islands and Caribbean in early March.
-It's one of two hurricanes to make a landfall before the March equinox, and the only known hurricane to reach Category 2 status during the basin's off-season.
-It's also the only tropical cyclone, within the basin, observed within the month of March.
+It is one of two hurricanes to make a landfall before the March equinox, and the only known hurricane to reach Category 2 status during the basin's off-season.
+It is also the only tropical cyclone, within the basin, observed within the month of March.

 The storm was first noted around 500 miles (805 km) northeast of San Juan, Puerto Rico.
 It then continued in an unusual and rare southwest trajectory before striking the island of Saint Kitts as a hurricane.
 The last observation occurred some 130 mi (210 km) north of Blanquilla on March 9.

 Since the beginning of the basin's official database in 1851, no tropical storm has existed within a month before or after the formation of the hurricane.
 Only 3 hurricanes have been observed earlier into the calendar year, with all of them occurring in January.
 The earliest known hurricane proceeding the formation of the storm occurred in mid-May of 1951.

 Meteorological history

 The first observation of the storm was by a ship on March 6, at 12:00 UTC.
 Since the storm was already an intense tropical storm upon discovery, it attained hurricane status just 12 hours later.
 As the hurricane continued towards the southwest, it steadily intensified despite the hostile conditions that are typically present throughout the March equinox.
 Later that day on March 7, the hurricane intensified into a Category 2 with sustained winds of 100 mph (160 km/h).
 Peak intensity occurred around this time, roughly 30 miles (42 km) east of Saint Martin where their aneroid recorded a pressure of 988 mbar.
 Shortly afterwards, the hurricane made its first and only landfall in Saint Kitts.

 Around 2 am local, Nevis recorded a minimum barometric pressure of 984 mbar.
 It held steady for half an hour, and occurred well outside the storm's center.
 The winds were reportedly of "hurricane force" at the time measurement too.
 Basseterre, St. Kitts also recorded a pressure of 991 mbar that morning outside the center.
 In Antigua, roughly 70 miles (113 km) from the cyclone, it stood at 1003 mbar.
 At 3 am, Saint Tomas had a reading of 1009 mbar.

 After passing through the Leeward Islands, the hurricane began gradually weakening.
 It then fell below hurricane status at 06:00 UTC, March 9.
 The storm was lasted noted by ship before dissipating a couple hours later.
-However, in the absence of modern satellite and other remote-sensing technologies, the storm's path and intensity beyond this point may have went undocumented.
+However, in the absence of modern satellite and other remote-sensing technologies, the storm's path and intensity beyond this point may have gone undocumented.